alob-mtc/migrator/README.md

 Migrator is a database migration tool, that automates schema migration.

-It scans Schema

-For a comparison between dbmate and other popular database schema migration tools, please see the [Alternatives](#alternatives) table.
+**It scans Schema/Model changes and generate SQL migration scripts automatically to reconcile those changes with the Database.**

 ## Table of Contents